pytest-dev/apipkg/README.txt

 Usage is very simple: you can require 'apipkg' as a dependency or you can copy paste the <200 Lines of code into your project.

-As extra it will automatically set package.__version__ to your distribution version.

 Tutorial example
 -------------------